lorddaedra/django-magiclink/README.md

 * The one-time password issued will be valid for 5 minutes before it expires
 * The user's email is specified alongside login tokens to stop URLs being brute-forced
 * Each login token will be at least 20 digits
-* The initial request and its response must take place from the same IP address
-* The initial request and its response must take place in the same browser
 * Each one-time link can only be used once
 * Only the last one-time link issued will be accepted.
 Once the latest one is issued, any others are invalidated.